Thunderbirds (2004 film): Plot

-The pair are distracted by a news report following the Thunderbirds performing a rescue at a Russian oil rig.
-Unbeknownst to them, the Hood, a psychic criminal mastermind, has had one of his accomplices plant a tracking beacon on the hull of Thunderbird 1.
-Alan and Fermat are transported home to Tracy Island by Lady Penelope Creighton-Ward, an IR agent, and her butler, Aloysius Parker, in FAB 1.
-Alan and Fermat unsuccessfully attempt to fly Thunderbird 1, alarming Jeff, which results in Alan getting grounded for the rest of spring break.
+IR agent Lady Penelope Creighton-Ward and her valet, Aloysius Parker, return Alan and Fermat to Tracy Island for spring break, where they are reunited with their friend Tin-Tin – the daughter of the Tracy family butler, Kyrano, but Alan is grounded shortly after arrival for trying to launch Thunderbird 1 without first activating its anti-detection shield.
+Unbeknownst to the inhabitants of Tracy Island, the Hood, a psychic criminal mastermind, had one of his accomplices plant a tracking beacon on the hull of Thunderbird 1 during a recent rescue on an oil rig, leading him to the base of International Rescue.
+Off shore from a submarine, the Hood fires a missile into space at the orbiting Thunderbird 5, cutting off all of IR's communications and leaving space monitor John in peril.
+Jeff, Scott, Virgil and Gordon go to rescue John in Thunderbird 3, but the Hood and his team take over the island's command centre and shut off power to Thunderbird 5, trapping them all inside.

-The Hood's submarine locates Tracy Island and fires a missile at the orbiting Thunderbird 5, sending Jeff and older sons Scott, Virgil and Gordon in Thunderbird 3 to rescue John Tracy.
-The Hood and his team, led by Mullion and Transom, take over the island's command centre, imprisoning the Tracys in Thunderbird 5 as their oxygen runs out.
-The Hood reveals that during one of International Rescue's first operations, Jeff abandoned him in a collapsing illegal diamond mine, but rescued his half-brother Kyrano, another Tracy Island resident.
-As revenge, he plans to use the Thunderbirds to rob ten of the major banks of the world, thus plunging the world's monetary system into chaos, with International Rescue held responsible and disgraced.
+The Hood reveals that during one of International Rescue's first operations, Jeff abandoned him in a collapsing illegal diamond mine, but rescued his half-brother, Kyrano.
+As revenge, he plans to use Thunderbird 2 to rob ten of the world's major banks, thus plunging the international monetary system into chaos, with International Rescue held responsible and disgraced.
+Fermat removes Thunderbird 2's guidance chip, delaying the Hood's plan, and Alan contacts Jeff with its remote transmitter, insisting on confronting the Hood.
+Lady Penelope and Parker receive a distress signal from Tracy Island and fly there in FAB 1, where they engage the Hood's minions in combat, but the Hood defeats them with his psychic powers.
+He then makes Alan give up the guidance chip by threatening to hurt his captured friends, Alan complies and they are all locked in the compound's walk-in freezer.

-Alan, Fermat and their friend Tin-Tin (Kyrano's daughter and Alan's crush), use a ventilation shaft to reach the Thunderbird silos.
-Fermat removes Thunderbird 2s guidance chip, delaying the Hood's plan, and the teenagers flee into the island's jungle to find the island's remote transmitter.
-After Alan has a close encounter with a venomous scorpion, Tin-Tin displays psychic powers similar to those of her uncle.

-Having made contact at the remote transmitter on one of the island's hills, Alan insists on confronting the Hood, but Jeff tells them to wait for Lady Penelope's arrival; contact is lost due to Transom's jamming before they can resolve the disagreement.
-The trio flees from Mullion and his men, and Alan insists on using a hovercraft with a trailer attached to it to get away, despite Fermat and Tin-Tin's reservations; they are proven right when the trailer breaks off, and they are captured.

-Lady Penelope and Parker arrive, engaging the Hood's minions in combat, but the Hood defeats them with his powers.
-When Alan appears, the Hood forces him to give up the guidance chip and locks him and the others in the compound's walk-in freezer.
-The Hood, Mullion, and Transom pilot the now-repaired Thunderbird 2 to London and use the Mole to sink a monorail line into the Thames and drill into the Bank of England’s vaults.
-Alan and company escape and contact Jeff and his older sons, who regain control of Thunderbird 5.
-While the adults set out to stop the Hood, the teenagers and Lady Penelope fly to London in Thunderbird 1.

-Arriving in London, Alan and Tin-Tin rescue the submerged monorail car using the aquatic Thunderbird 4 before pursuing the Hood.
-Together, Fermat, Tin-Tin, and Parker defeat the Hood's henchmen.
-The Hood locks Jeff and Lady Penelope in a vault and challenges Alan to defeat him.
-Alan dangles from a catwalk over the Mole, until Tin-Tin appears, using her own powers to defeat the Hood.
-The Hood taunts Alan to let him die as his father did, but Alan rescues him, knowing that his father had, in fact, tried unsuccessfully to save the Hood.

-The Hood and his team are arrested, and International Rescue return to their island.
-Alan, Fermat, and Tin-Tin are inducted as official members of IR, and the film ends as they, alongside Alan's brothers, depart for their first mission.
+The Hood and his minions pilot the now-repaired Thunderbird 2 to London and use the Mole to sink a monorail line into the Thames and drill into the Bank of England's vaults.
+Alan and company escape and restore power to Thunderbird 5 before setting off in pursuit of the Hood in Thunderbird 1.
+Arriving in London, Alan and Tin-Tin rescue the submerged monorail car using Thunderbird 4 before pursuing the Hood.
+The rest of the Tracy family return from space in Thunderbird 3 and confront the Hood at the Bank, where he captures Jeff and Lady Penelope and challenges Alan to defeat him.
+While Alan fights the Hood on a catwalk over the moving drill of the Mole, the Hood is defeated by Tin-Tin, who as his niece is also able to use his powers.
+The Hood taunts Alan to let him die as his father did, but Alan rescues him, knowing that his father had actually tried unsuccessfully to save the Hood.
+The Hood and his team are arrested and International Rescue return to their island, where Alan, Fermat, and Tin-Tin are inducted as official members of the team.